make-software/ces-js-parser/README.md

 ## Usage

-Here is an example of parsing CES events using `ces-js-parser` from a real Testnet deploy loaded with `casper-js-sdk`:
+Here is an example of parsing CES events using `ces-js-parser` from a real Integration net transaction loaded with `casper-js-sdk`:

 ```typescript
 import { HttpHandler, RpcClient } from 'casper-js-sdk';